krahets/hello-algo/en/docs/chapter_heap/top_k.md

 ## 8.3.3 &nbsp; Method 3: Heap

-We can solve the Top-k problem more efficiently using heaps, with the process shown in Figure 8-8.
+We can solve the Top-k problem more efficiently with a heap, as shown in Figure 8-8.

 1. Initialize a min heap, where the heap top element is the smallest.
 2. First, insert the first $k$ elements of the array into the heap in sequence.